autowarefoundation/autoware.universe/localization/pose_estimator_arbiter/README.md

 - **NDT**

-The NDT sub-arbiter relays topics in the front side of the point cloud pre-processor.
+The NDT stopper relays topics in the front side of the point cloud pre-processor.

 - **YabLoc**

-The YabLoc sub-arbiter relays input image topics in the frontend of the image pre-processor.
+The YabLoc stopper relays input image topics in the frontend of the image pre-processor.
 YabLoc includes a particle filter process that operates on a timer, and even when image topics are not streamed, the particle prediction process continues to work.
-To address this, the YabLoc sub-arbiter also has a service client for explicitly stopping and resuming YabLoc.
+To address this, the YabLoc stopper also has a service client for explicitly stopping and resuming YabLoc.

 - **Eagleye**

-The Eagleye sub-arbiter relays Eagleye's output pose topics in the backend of Eagleye's estimation process.
+The Eagleye stopper relays Eagleye's output pose topics in the backend of Eagleye's estimation process.
 Eagleye performs time-series processing internally, and it can't afford to stop the input stream.
 Furthermore, Eagleye's estimation process is lightweight enough to be run continuously without a significant load, so the relay is inserted in the backend.

 - **ArTag**

-The ArTag sub-arbiter relays image topics in the front side of the landmark localizer.
+The ArTag stopper relays image topics in the front side of the landmark localizer.

 ## How to launch